Hudson Motor Car Company: 1954: Merger and initial strategy

-One of the first things Mason did as CEO of the new company was to initiate talks with James J. Nance, president of Packard, for parts-sharing arrangements between AMC and Packard.
-At this time AMC did not have its own V8 engine and an agreement was made for the new 320 CID Packard V8 engine and Packard's Ultramatic automatic transmission to be used in the 1955 Nash Ambassador and Hudson Hornet models.
+One of Mason's priorities as AMC's CEO was to initiate discussions with James J. Nance, president of Packard, regarding potential parts-sharing arrangements between AMC and Packard.
+This is because AMC did not manufacture a V8 engine.
+An agreement was forged for the new 320 CID Packard V8 engine and Packard's Ultramatic automatic transmission to be utilized in the forthcoming 1955 Nash Ambassador and Hudson Hornet models.

-In July 1954, Packard acquired Studebaker to form Studebaker-Packard Corporation.
-However further talks of a merger between AMC and Studebaker-Packard were cut short when Mason died on October 8, 1954.
-A week after his death, Mason's successor, George W. Romney, announced "there are no mergers under way either directly or indirectly".
-Nevertheless, Romney continued with Mason's commitment to buy components from Studebaker-Packard Corporation.
-Although Mason and Nance had previously agreed that Studebaker-Packard would purchase parts from AMC, it did not do so.
-Moreover, Packard's engines and transmissions were comparatively expensive, so AMC began development of its own V8 engine, and replaced the outsourced unit by mid-1956.
+However, the landscape of the independent automakers was rapidly changing.
+In July 1954, Packard acquired Studebaker, forming the Studebaker-Packard Corporation.
+Further talks of a broader merger between AMC and Studebaker-Packard were abruptly cut short by Mason's unexpected death on 8 October 1954.
+A week after Mason's passing, his successor, George W. Romney, publicly announced, "There are no mergers under way either directly or indirectly".
+Moreover, both company heads were ambitious with domineering natures meaning a tie-up of AMC with Studebaker-Packard would have been problematic.
+Nevertheless, Romney honored Mason's prior commitment to purchase components from Studebaker-Packard Corporation.
+However, Studebaker-Packard did not reciprocate by purchasing parts from AMC as initially agreed.
+Moreover, the outsourced Packard engines and transmissions proved comparatively expensive, prompting AMC to accelerate the development of its own V8 engine, which replaced the outsourced units by mid-1956.